Kray twins: Celebrity status

-The Krays made a point of promoting a "gangster chic" image as both dressed in a style that countless films had associated with gangsters, namely wearing "discreet, dark, double-breasted suits with tight-knotted ties and shoulder-padded overcoats.
-Combined with garish jewellery such as large gold rings, gold bracelet watches, and diamond cuff links, the Krays conveyed a redoubtable image".
+The Krays made a point of promoting a gangster chic image, with both dressed in a style that countless films had associated with gangsters, namely wearing "discreet, dark, double-breasted suits with tight-knotted ties and shoulder-padded overcoats.
+Combined with garish jewellery such as large gold rings, gold bracelet watches and diamond cuff links, the Krays conveyed a redoubtable image."
 The British scholar Ruth Penfold-Mounce described the twins as a classic example of the social bandit, criminals who became folk heroes because of the belief that they were standing up to a corrupt Establishment while also paradoxically being seen as upholding the better part of society's values.
-The twins were viewed in certain quarters as "Robin Hood"-type criminals whose crimes were seen as acceptable.
-Penfold-Mounce noted they combined an air of menace and violence together with an image of "a romanticised air of heroic gentlemanliness, generosity, and the apparent reinforcement of traditional social order parameters of conservatism and restraint".
-Within this context, the Krays made a point of stressing that there were limits to the values that they were willing to violate while promoting the image of themselves as the benefactors of society.
-For example, they made a great point of stressing the image of being respectful towards women as they knew that the British public did not like men who were disrespectful towards women.
-One former member of "the Firm", Tony Lambrianou, stated that the positive image of the Krays was a "myth", maintaining that the only people the brothers ever cared about were themselves.
+The twins were viewed in certain quarters as Robin Hood-type criminals whose crimes were seen as acceptable.
+Penfold-Mounce noted they combined an air of menace and violence with an image of "a romanticised air of heroic gentlemanliness, generosity and the apparent reinforcement of traditional social order parameters of conservatism and restraint."
+In this context the Krays made a point of stressing that there were limits to the values that they were willing to violate while promoting the image of themselves as the benefactors of society.
+For example they made a great point of stressing the image of being respectful towards women since they knew that the British public did not like men who were disrespectful.
+One former member of the Firm, Tony Lambrianou, stated that the positive image of the Krays was a myth, maintaining that the only people the brothers ever cared about were themselves.

-Jenks and Lorentzen noted the image of the Krays had little to do with who the brothers actually were, as they described the twins as considerably more vicious and selfish than the popular "folk hero" image of them would allow.
-Admirers of the brothers stress their supposed "Robin Hood" characteristics, with the Krays alleged to have given away much of their ill-gotten wealth to the deserving poor of the East End; their respect for women; and as a force for order who engaged in only what were considered socially acceptable crimes such as theft while punishing those who engaged in what were considered socially unacceptable crimes such as rape.
+Jenks and Lorentzen noted the image of the Krays had little to do with who the brothers actually were, describing the twins as considerably more vicious and selfish than the popular folk-hero image of them would allow.
+Admirers of the brothers stress their supposed Robin Hood characteristics, with the Krays alleged to have given away much of their ill-gotten wealth to the deserving poor of the East End; their respect for women; and as a force for order who engaged in only what were considered socially acceptable crimes such as theft while punishing those who engaged in what were considered socially unacceptable crimes such as rape.
 The East End at the time had its own informal rules, such as a deep distrust of the Metropolitan Police as exemplified by the popular saying "thou shalt not grass", which led to police complaining of a "wall of silence".
-Within the East End, where "roguery" was widely admired, Jenks and Lorentzen noted "symbolic heroes are elected through excess.
+Within the East End, where roguery was widely admired, Jenks and Lorentzen noted "symbolic heroes are elected through excess.
 The most audacious thefts, the most sadistic violence and an almost philosophical quest for glory in infamy are topmost in people's minds.
-An elision of style and brutality can emerge, as it did in the form of the Krays".
+An elision of style and brutality can emerge, as it did in the form of the Krays."